xtdeveloper/osemtek-base/README.md

 **This is Marketplace**.
 Requirements as yet to be determined.

-This is a Symfony-based project which includes a VagrantFile for easily getting a local development environment going.
+This is a Symfony2-based project which includes a VagrantFile for easily getting a local development environment going.

 # Setup